designerexpert/Narrative-Helper-I/README.md

 # Narrative-Helper-I

+#Purpose:
+1. To assist physicians with medical documentation.

 # Functionality:
 1. Permit: definition of Keywords via a Right Click Menu.
 2. Permit: definitions of Templates via a Right Click Menu.